jvizueta/ai-cutomer-service/services/counter-agent/README.md

 ## Manual Testing

-You can manually test the Lyra app using `curl` or any HTTP client (like Postman or httpie):
+You can manually test the counter-agent app using `curl` or any HTTP client (like Postman or httpie):

 ### 1. **Health Check**